-All documents, motions, pleadings, and other papers that are submitted for filing must be signed by an attorney of record in the attorney's own name or, if there is no attorney, by the party.
-Petitions, schedules, and statements must always be signed by the debtor(s).
+All documents, motions, pleadings, and other papers that are transmitted for filing must be signed by an attorney of record in the attorney's own name or, if there is no attorney, by the party.
+Debtors must sign all petitions, schedules, and statements they file.

-(b) Electronic Signatures of Attorney Filers.
+(b) Electronic Signatures of Attorneys.

-When filing a document electronically, or submitting documents via e-mail for filing, an attorney must either scan the document containing the attorney's original signatures, or use "/s/ [attorney's name]."
-This will constitute the signature of the attorney for purposes of Federal Rule of Bankruptcy Procedure 9011, all other Federal Rules of Bankruptcy Procedure, these Rules, and any other purpose for which a signature is required in connection with matters before the Court.
+When filing a document electronically, or transmitting documents via e-mail for filing, an attorney must either scan the document containing the attorney's original signatures, or use "/s/ [attorney's name]."
+This will constitute the signature of the attorney for purposes of Bankruptcy Rule 9011, all other Bankruptcy Rules, these Rules, and any other purpose for which a signature is required in connection with matters before the Court.
 The attorney will be responsible for all consequences that flow from documents filed under their electronic signature as if they physically signed them, regardless of who actually filed them.

-(c) Signatures of Non-Attorneys Generally.
+(c) Ink or Digital Signatures of Non-Attorneys.

-All documents submitted for filing by a non-attorney must be signed in ink (the "original signature") by the non-attorney.
-An electronic image of the non-attorney's original signature is acceptable and shall be treated as the original signature for purposes of Federal Rule of Bankruptcy Procedure 9011, all other Federal Rules of Bankruptcy Procedure, these Rules, and for any other purpose for which a signature is required in connection with matters before the Court.
-Further, below their original signature, the signing party must print or type their name, mailing address, e-mail address, and telephone number.
-See Vt.
-LBR 9011-2(a).
+All filed documents signed by a non-attorney must be signed in ink or via a digital signature software product that uses two-factor authentication.
+Either means of execution of the document shall constitute the "original signature" of the non-attorney.
+An electronic image of the non-attorney's signature in ink is acceptable and shall be treated as the original signature for purposes of Bankruptcy Rule 9011, all other Federal Rules of Bankruptcy Procedure, these Rules, and for any other purpose for which a signature is required in connection with matters before the Court.
+See also Vt.
+LBR 9011-2(a) (contact information required with pro se party signatures).

-(d) E-Mail Signatures.
+(d) E-Mailed Signatures.

-- (1) Requirements for Attorneys.
-Attorneys submitting documents via e-mail for filing must comply with Vt.
+- Requirements for Attorneys.
+Attorneys transmitting documents via e-mail for filing must comply with Vt.
 LBR 9011-4(b) regarding electronic signatures.
 See also Vt.
 LBR 1002-1(b). - (2) Requirements for Non-Attorneys.
-Any non-attorney e-mailing a document for filing with the Court must ensure the document is in PDF format and include an electronic image of their original signature on the document.
-The electronic image of the signature will be treated as the original signature for purposes of Federal Rule of Bankruptcy Procedure 9011, all other Federal Rules of Bankruptcy Procedure, these Rules, and any other purpose for which a signature is required in connection with matters before the Court.
-Documents submitted for filing via e-mail must also set forth the filer's name, mailing address, e-mail address, and telephone number.
+Any non-attorney e-mailing a document for filing with the Court must ensure the document is in PDF format and comply with Vt.
+9011-4(c) regarding ink or digital signatures.
+Documents transmitted for filing via e-mail must also set forth the filer's name, mailing address, e-mail address, and telephone number.
 All other non-attorney signatories to the document must also comply with this Rule.